camptocamp/docker-postgis/README.md

-# Postgis 2.1/2.2 Docker container
+# Postgis Docker container

-The tags are named after the PostgreSQL versions; PostgreSQL 9.4 is using Postgis 2.1, 9.5 is using 2.2.
+The tags are named after the PostgreSQL versions:

+* PostgreSQL 9.4 is using PostGIS 2.1,
+* PostgreSQL 9.5 is using PostGIS 2.2,
+* PostgreSQL 9.6 is using PostGIS 2.3.

 Here is a sample Dockerfile for using it:
 ```